 - Clarify the Client’s preference, if any, regarding speed for getting the task done versus safeguarding against damage.
 This will help ensure a quality outcome and that hours you bill for align with their expectations.

 Personal Assistant: Shipping Skills & Experience Pitch Tips:

-Across all of your categories, a stand-out Quick Pitch can seal the deal for a Client in selecting you to complete his/her task.
+Across all of your categories, a stand-out Skills & Experience pitch can seal the deal for a Client in selecting you to complete his/her task.
 It should be specific about your skills but also represent your personality to the Client.
-Check out our blog article on tips for writing Quick Pitches if you’re just getting started or want to give yours a refresh.
+Check out our blog article on tips for writing Skills & Experience pitches if you’re just getting started or want to give yours a refresh.
 See a few examples below for how Taskers have called out their Shipping skills:

 “Expert level packing and shipping experience with: hundreds of fragile collectible fine alcohol bottles all over the US (with zero breakage); eBay seller with over 250 items sold and shipped out; dozens of fine art pieces custom crated and shipped.” – San Diego Tasker